 All of the tags we discussed above have some kind of semantic meaning.
 Assistive technology devices will use them to help people with visual impairments understand the page.
 Search engines will use them to figure out the structure of your page.
 You should use semantic HTML tags whenever possible and appropriate.

-I like to think of
+Some think of

-<div> as the flavorless Jello of HTML tags, they don’t have any meaning in and of themselves and they typically don’t come with any built-in styling from the browser.
+<div> as the flavorless Jello of HTML tags; they don’t have any meaning in and of themselves and they typically don’t come with any built-in styling from the browser.

-There is just one important difference between the two.
+There is just one important difference between the two: